 The major ‘evidence’ of a product’s credentials is usually an ‘approval mark’ of some kind, awarded by some relevant authority.
 Typically, the AISE, the big European cleaning association, keeps referring to the appearance of its Charter Mark, but there are many others.
 Which marks have any meaning for a buyer?

-"We have many products with clear benefits in sustainability, and have chosen not to apply to put any label on them, because there are just too many labels to choose from.
+“We have many products with clear benefits in sustainability, and have chosen not to apply to put any label on them, because there are just too many labels to choose from.
 So, we are doing some research to find out what labels the customers recognise, whether they find the question of approval marks are important at all, and if so, which ones they trust.
 We may opt to label in the future depending upon what our customers tell us.”

 A good example of this, says the CSSA, is the issue of concentrated chemicals, which can carry an approval mark to show that they have saved water usage.
 “Is moving the water issue from the point of manufacture to the point of use, a good thing?” asks Andrew Large.
 “In terms of transport it certainly is, because you’re moving less goods around - but then, if you’re using the concentrates in London, with its creaky old Victorian water system and leaks everywhere, you begin to ask – where is it more efficient to consume the water?
 “So the important thing about any approval mark is – make sure you have the whole story.”